Escaping from an attractor: Importance sampling and rest points I: Qualitative properties of schemes based on subsolutions

-It follows from the variational characterization of $S$ that $x\rightarrow S(0,x)$ is always a weak sense solution to $\mathbb{H}\left( x,-DS(0,x)\right) =0$, and therefore by adding an appropriate constant $C$ to satisfy any needed boundary and terminal conditions, $-S(0,x)+C$ will always define a weak sense subsolution.
+It follows from the variational characterization of $S$ that $x\rightarrow S(0,x)$ is always a weak sense solution to $\mathbb{H}(x,-DS(0,x) ) =0$, and therefore by adding an appropriate constant $C$ to satisfy any needed boundary and terminal conditions, $-S(0,x)+C$ will always define a weak sense subsolution.
 In the present case $S(0,x)$ takes the explicit form (Theorem 4.3.1 in \cite{frewen})

 and it is easy to check that $U(x)=-2(V(x)-L)$ is a subsolution according to Definition \ref{Def:ClassicalSubsolution}.
-Indeed, $U(x)=0$ for $x\in A_{L}$, while the boundary condition $U(x)\leq\infty$ for $x\in A_{\ell}$ and terminal condition $U(x)\leq\infty$ for $x\in\mathcal{D}$ hold vacuously.
-See Figure \ref{fig:sub_no_rest}.
+Indeed, $U(x)=0$ for $x\in A_{L}$, while the boundary condition $U(x)\leq\infty$ for $x\in A_{\ell}$ and terminal condition $U(x)\leq\infty$ for $x\in\mathcal{D}$ hold vacuously; see Figure~\ref{fig:sub_no_rest}.
 The control (i.e., change of measure) suggested by this subsolution for the importance sampling scheme is $\bar{u}(x)=2DV(x)$.

-The following representation for $Q^{\varepsilon}(t,x;\bar{u})$ follows essentially from the arguments of Subsection 2.3 of \cite{dupspiwan}, which is based on the representation for exponential integrals with respect to Brownian motion given in \cite{boudup}.
-The representation is given in terms of the value of a stochastic differential game, where the player corresponding to the importance sampling scheme has already selected their control (i.e., $\bar{u} $).
+Recall that $Q^{\varepsilon}(t,x;\bar{u})$ is defined in (\ref{eqn:defofQ}) as the second moment for the scheme based on $\bar{u}$.
+In equation (\ref{Eq:game_rep}) below we give a representation for $Q^{\varepsilon}(t,x;\bar{u})$.
+The representation follows essentially from the arguments of Section~2.3 of \cite{dupspiwan}, which is in turn based on the representation for exponential integrals with respect to Brownian motion given in \cite{boudup}.
+It is given in terms of the value of a stochastic differential game, where the player corresponding to the importance sampling scheme has already selected their control (i.e., $\bar{u}$).
 The characterization of performance for importance sampling in terms of games was first introduced in \cite{dupwan3}.
 The only difference between the use here and in \cite{dupspiwan} is that there the function $h$ is bounded, which is not true here since we consider an escape probability.
-However, the bounds stated below can be obtained by first replacing $\infty1_{\left\{ \tau>T\right\} }$ by $M1_{\left\{ \tau>T\right\} }$ and then letting $M\uparrow\infty$.
+However, the bounds stated below can be obtained by first replacing $\infty1_{\{ \tau>T \} }$ by $M1_{ \{ \tau>T \} }$ and then letting $M\uparrow\infty$.

 Let $\mathfrak{F}_{t}$ be a filtration satisfying the usual conditions of completion and right continuity and which measures the Wiener process.
-Let $\mathcal{A}$ denote the set of all $\mathfrak{F}_{t}$-progressively measurable $d$-dimensional processes $v=\left\{ v(s),0\leq s\leq T\right\} $ that satisfy
+Let $\mathcal{A}$ denote the set of all $\mathfrak{F}_{t}$-progressively measurable $d$-dimensional processes $v= \{ v(s),0\leq s\leq T \}$ that satisfy

-Let $\varepsilon>0$ be fixed and let $\hat{X}^{\varepsilon}$ be the unique strong solution to
+Let $\varepsilon>0$ be fixed, and let $\hat{X}^{\varepsilon}$ be the unique strong solution to

 with initial condition $\hat{X}^{\varepsilon}(0)=y$.
 Let $\hat{\tau }^{\varepsilon}$ denote the first time $\hat{X}^{\varepsilon}$ exits $\mathcal{D}$.
 Then